relentiousdragon/WaterfallBot/Terms.md

 - Break the Discord Terms of Service or Community Guidelines

 ## 4. Liability and Disclaimers
-This product is provided 'as is' without any express or implied warranty of any kind, including warranties of merchantability or fitness for a particular purpose.
+This product is provided 'AS IS' and 'AS AVAILABLE' without any express or implied warranty of any kind, including warranties of merchantability or fitness for a particular purpose.
 We are not responsible for any incorrect usage of our product by any user.

 ## 5. Termination and Changes